 - Inspire a Shared Vision

-- Enabling Others to Act
+- Enable Others to Act

-- Modeling the Way, and
+- Model the Way, and

-- Encouraging the Heart
+- Encourage the Heart

-The Leadership Challenge is one of my go-to books when I am coaching with executives.
-This book provides insight into the soft skills required by today’s leaders.
-In an era of fast-paced and ever-changing work, In a society of me first, transitory employees, these soft leadership skills can have a fantastic impact on employee engagement, happiness, and retention.
-Remembering that employees don’t leave bad jobs, they leave bad bosses; The Leadership Challenge is a must-read for all current and emerging leaders.
+This book had been essential to my work in executive coaching.
+It provides insight into the soft skills required by today’s leaders.
+In an era of fast-paced and ever-changing work, within a society of me first thinking, and transitory employees, this book is a valuable resource.
+Developing soft leadership skills can have a fantastic impact on employee engagement, happiness, and retention.
+It’s important to remembering that employees don’t leave bad jobs, they leave bad bosses.
+The Leadership Challenge, by James Kouzes and Barry Posner, is a must-read for all current and emerging leaders.